UN official: Libya elections could be rescheduled for June | Politics

 - Egypt

-Stephanie Williams, the UN's special adviser on Libya, told The Associated Press late Sunday that it is still “very reasonable and possible” for the country's 2.8 million voters to cast their ballots by June in line with the UN-brokered 2020 roadmap.
+Stephanie Williams, the U.N. special adviser on Libya, told The Associated Press late Sunday that it is still “very reasonable and possible” for the country's 2.8 million voters to cast their ballots by June, in line with the U.N.-brokered 2020 roadmap.

-Libya failed to hold its first-ever presidential elections on December 24 as scheduled, a major blow to international efforts to end a decade-long chaos in the rich-oil Mediterranean nation.
+U.N.
+Secretary-General Antonio Guterres, in a report to the U.N.
+Security Council obtained Monday by The Associated Press, said it's critical that all Libyan parties “focus on the holding of free, fair, inclusive and credible presidential and parliamentary elections as soon as possible.''
+The will of the 2.8 million Libyans who have registered to vote “must be respected,'' he said, and Libyan authorities and institutions “must now work together to address the fundamental issues that have resulted in the postponement and create the political and security conditions necessary for holding the presidential and parliamentary elections without delay.''
+Libya failed to hold its first-ever presidential elections on Dec.
+24 as scheduled, a major blow to international efforts to end a decade-long chaos in the oil-rich Mediterranean nation.

-Williams, who led UN efforts to end the latest bout of violence in Libya in 2020, said elections are needed in the country to give credence to the country's institutions.
+Williams, who led U.N. efforts to end the latest bout of violence in Libya in 2020, said elections are needed in the country to give credence to its institutions.

 In April 2019, Hifter and his forces, backed by Egypt and the United Arab Emirates, launched an offensive to try and capture Tripoli.
 His campaign collapsed after Turkey and Qatar stepped up their military support of the Tripoli government with hundreds of Turkish troops and thousands of Syrian mercenaries.

-Mediated by the UN, an October 2020 cease-fire led to the formation of a transitional government and scheduled elections for December 24.
-But the vote faced steep challenges that eventually forced its postponement.
+Mediated by the U.N., an October 2020 cease-fire led to the formation of a transitional government and scheduled elections for Dec.
+24. But the vote faced steep challenges that eventually forced its postponement.

-Williams urged lawmakers, who are convening Monday in the eastern city of Tobruk, to agree on a “clear, time-bound process with a clear horizon and to not create an open-ended process.”
+Williams urged lawmakers, who convened Monday in the eastern city of Tobruk, to agree on a “clear, time-bound process with a clear horizon and to not create an open-ended process.”
 “They have to shoulder a great responsibility right now to respect the will of the Libyans who registered to vote,” she said.
 “Libyans want an end to this long period of transition that the country has experienced since the events of 2011.''
-The challenges facing the elections include bitter disputes over the laws governing the electoral process and occasional infighting among armed groups.
-The presence of thousands of foreign fighters and troops in the North African country continues to feed mistrust between the rival groups in the East and West.
+The missed election deadline came after bitter disputes over the laws governing the electoral process.
+Outbreaks of fighting among armed factions and the presence of thousands of foreign fighters and troops in the North African country also fed mistrust between the rival groups.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)